Sanskritiimpronics/Bike-sharing/README.md

 ## Contact
-Created by [@SaiViswanadhKintali] - feel free to contact me!
+Created by [@Sanskriti29] - feel free to contact me!